ahmed-moharam-94/storefront_v2/README.md

-# Storefront_v2 (Django – Advanced Variation) | GitHub
+# Storefront_v2 (Django – Advanced Variation)
-**9/2025 – now**

-Developed an alternative version of the e-commerce app with different architecture & advanced features:
+Developed an alternative version of storefront with more advanced features:

 ## Cart System
 - Implemented session-based carts for anonymous users.